Iunius118/ChiliBulletWeapons/docs/v1/weapons.md

 ## Chili Bullet Gun with Bayonet

-A chili bullet gun with bayonet is a chili bullet gun with an iron sword fitted and can deal 6 (♥ × 3) damage in melee combat.
+A chili bullet gun with bayonet is a chili bullet gun with a bayonet fitted and can deal 6 (♥ × 3) damage in melee combat.

 ![Crafting chili bullet gun with bayonet](../media/item/crafting/crafting_bayoneted_gun_v1.2.0.png)